joAschauer/pydeltasnow/CONTRIBUTING.rst

 Releases
 --------

-.. todo:: This section assumes you are using PyPI to publicly release your package.

-   If instead you are using a different/private package index, please update the instructions accordingly.

-If you are part of the group of maintainers and have correct user permissions on PyPI_, the following steps can be used to release a new version for ``pydeltasnow``:
+If you have write access to the repository_, the following steps can be used to release a new version for ``pydeltasnow``:

 #.
-Make sure all unit tests are successful.
+Make sure all unit tests are successful locally and there ar no CI failures.
 #.
 Tag the current commit on the main branch with a release tag, e.g., ``v1.2.3``.
 #.
 Push the new tag to the upstream repository_, e.g., ``git push upstream v1.2.3``
+   The CI will then publish to TestPyPi and you can have a look if everythin is okay.
 #.
-Clean up the ``dist`` and ``build`` folders with ``tox -e clean``
-   (or ``rm -rf dist build``)
-   to avoid confusion with old builds and Sphinx docs.
+Create a release on |the repository service| and assiciate it with the tag
+   you just created.
 #.
-Run ``tox -e build`` and check that the files in ``dist`` have
-   the correct version (no ``.dirty`` or git_ hash) according to the git_ tag.
-   Also check the sizes of the distributions, if they are too big (e.g., > 500KB), unwanted clutter may have been accidentally included.
-#.
-Run ``tox -e publish -- --repository pypi`` and check that everything was
-   uploaded to PyPI_ correctly.
+Publish the release on |the repository service|.
+This will trigger a CI job
+   that builds the package and publishes it to PyPi.